Second round, second track. This will not be easy to present, but I’ll try my best.

 Starting from an ethereal space the piano starts playing a few smooth notes that dance alternately with a synth sound.
 As a far as a distant memory that gradually becomes sharper, the piano approaches acoustically passing from ethereal space to being closer slowly.

 This introduction is interrupted drastically by a phrase that contrabasses, cellos, violas and horns play creating a serious and massive sound impact that wakes up the listener while the synth sound continues playing in the background during the pauses.

-At 5.42 minutes, the singers stops and the section of the violins and plays again the main theme in response with violas.
+At 5.42 minutes, the singers stop and the section of the violins and plays again the main theme in response to violas.
 Then, at 6.25, the whole orchestra enters intoning a variation of the main theme with a very strong dynamic but romantically.

 The final section of the piece is a mirror version of the introduction: the same elements reproduce their own parts, but this time the sound from clear returns to be ethereal until it completely disappears.

 As I mentioned in Episode 1, all you heard was a Virtual Orchestra playing.

 Programming a virtual orchestra is time consuming because each note of each instrument needs to be determined in terms of articulation, expression, intensity and phrasing.